microsoft/omnichannel-chat-widget/docs/Telemetry.md

 ## Bring Your Own Logger

 Customized LCW provides a way to inject your own custom logger to Live Chat Widget.
 For this, the custom logger should implement type [IChatSDKLogger](#ichatsdklogger).
-Then this logger is passed into chat widget to as part of telemetryConfiguration property as showb below.
+Then this logger is passed into chat widget to as part of telemetryConfiguration property as shown below.

 ```ts
 // customConsoleLogger.ts - Implementing IChatSDKLogger